 30. The Legal Owner warrants: a) they have full capacity and authority to enter into this Agreement with TfL and appropriate authority from the Registered Keeper as applicable; b) all information and documentation provided as part of the Application and Delicensing Inspection is accurate.
 The Applicant will inform TfL immediately if any part of the information provided is no longer correct; and c) that the Legal Owner or Registered Keeper (acting with permission of the Legal Owner) will not attempt to sell their Taxi after receiving a Payment if there is any outstanding finances or other charges on the Taxi.
 Restrictions following a successful Delicensing Application

-- Once a Payment has been paid to the Legal Owner in accordance with these terms and conditions the Application cannot be withdrawn and the following shall apply: a) the Taxi shall remain permanently delicensed in Greater London; b) the delicensed Taxi cannot be relicensed in Greater London; c) the delicensed Taxi is not permitted for use in Greater London as a Taxi; and d) delicensing of the Taxi cannot be reversed.
+31. Once a Payment has been paid to the Legal Owner in accordance with these terms and conditions the Application cannot be withdrawn and the following shall apply: a) the Taxi shall remain permanently delicensed in Greater London; b) the delicensed Taxi cannot be relicensed in Greater London; c) the delicensed Taxi is not permitted for use in Greater London as a Taxi; and d) delicensing of the Taxi cannot be reversed.

-- Should Payments levels made as part of the delicensing Scheme change, TfL will not compensate those Legal Owners already in receipt of a Payment or who have a written confirmation of a confirmed Payment.
+32. Should Payments levels made as part of the delicensing Scheme change, TfL will not compensate those Legal Owners already in receipt of a Payment or who have a written confirmation of a confirmed Payment.
 All Payments made or offered are final.

 Termination of the Application by TfL